jgm/pandoc/man/man1/pandoc.1.md

 :   Make list items in S5 display incrementally (one by one).

 -N, \--number-sections
-:   Number section headings in LaTeX output.
-(Default is not to number
+:   Number section headings in LaTeX, ConTeXt, or HTML output.
-    them.)
+    (Default is not to number them.)

 \--no-wrap
 :   Disable text wrapping in output.
 (Default is to wrap text.)